alexcodeway/snowball/README.md

 # Snowball

-An example of creating an LLM personality, a dog named Snowball, and using RAG to provide custom data for it's responses.
+An example of creating an LLM personality, a dog named Snowball.
+Demonstrates using RAG techniques to provide custom data for it's responses.